-West Nile Virus Prevention
+West Nile Virus Prevention: Habitat Control

-At least once or twice a week, empty water from flowerpots, pet food and water dishes, birdbaths, swimming pool covers, buckets, barrels, and cans.
+At least once or twice a week, empty water from flowerpots, pet food and water dishes, bird baths, swimming pool covers, buckets, barrels, and cans.
 Drain water from pool covers.
 Check for clogged rain gutters and clean them out, too.
 By doing so, you will help control the habitats where mosquito larvae grow.

 When weather permits, wear long-sleeved shirts and long pants whenever you are outdoors.
 Spray clothing with repellents containing permethrin (not to be applied on skin) or another EPA-registered repellent since mosquitoes may bite through thin clothing.

 - Place mosquito netting over infant carriers when you are outdoors with infants.

 - Consider staying indoors at dawn, dusk, and in the early evening, which are peak mosquito biting times.